 It's an old parlor game...players trade names regarding whom they'd most like to invite to an imaginary dinner party.
 Living or dead?
 That's usually the first question a player will ask the host.
-Without any regard for mortality, here's one person who'd definitely make my invitation list....
+Here's one person who'd automatically make my fantasy dinner invitation list....

 |2008 image, Wikipedia|

-However, even if he hadn't been what Rush bandmate Geddy Lee called "such a f***ing monster musician", Mr. Peart still would've made my dinner list because of the man he was, the way he conducted himself and how profoundly and clearly he expressed his views on many topics through his lyrics, books and media interviews.
+However, even if he hadn't been what Rush bandmate Geddy Lee called "such a f***ing monster musician", Mr. Peart still would've made my dinner list because of the way he conducted himself and how profoundly and clearly, he expressed his views on topics through his lyrics, books and media interviews.
 His self-discipline, keen observation and commitment to excellence inspire me.